jll63/refraction-article/README.md

 }
 ```

-String mixins are powerful, but they are essentially C macros.
+String mixins are powerful, but they are, essentially, C macros.
 For many D
-programmers, resorting on a string mixin always feels like a defeat.
+programmers, resorting on a string mixin feels like a defeat.

 Let us now move to a similar, yet quite more difficult challenge: